lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 DP becomes valid when constraints are given on the directions we're allowed to traverse in, i.e. only moving up and right, creating optimal substructure and allowing us to build up a solution from subproblems.
-Sometimes we can reduce our DP table to single array by cumulatively storing row and column information.
+Sometimes we can reduce our DP table to a single array by cumulatively storing row and column information.
 We may also be able to reduce space by using the grid to overwrite memoized values in-place.
 DFS can generalize to larger dimensions as long as the constraints on traversal